zopencommunity/meta/docs/Guides/Pre-req.md

 If you do find problems, please tell us by opening issues in the github repository for the tool you are having issues with.
 For general problems, open an issue in the [meta](https://github.com/ZOSOpenTools/meta/issues) repository.

+For new ideas, general feedback or to start a discussion, please see our [discussions](https://github.com/ZOSOpenTools/meta/discussions).

 #### Install curl on z/OS

 You will need _curl 7.77_ or later on your z/OS system so that you can download the individual Open Source packages from github.